What is the Difference between Data Science and Data Engineering?

 Today, data scientists are responsible for analyzing data to predict trends, extracting insights, and harnessing data to drive business decisions.
 On the other hand, data engineers are tasked with building robust data systems and organizing data gathered by data scientists.

 Before we move into the next section, If you’re interested in pursuing a lucrative professional future, gain data science essentials like Python, MongoDB, Pandas, NumPy, Tableau & PowerBI Data Methods.
-Join GUVI’s Data Science Course with placement assistance.
+Join GUVI’s Big Data and Cloud Analytics Course with placement assistance.
 You’ll also learn about the trending tools and technologies and work on some real-time projects.

 Data Science vs. Data Engineering: Roles and Responsibilities